dlvasquezp/pyTrace/README.md

 From this two concepts the following classes are created:

-c) ray_src: a ray surce is a collection of ray (lists), where their relative
+2.1) ray_src: a ray surce is a collection of ray (lists), where their relative
             position (index) has a particular roll.

     #           on axis                     off axis